jpedro/jpedro.github.io/.posts/postgres.md

 primary btree index and other indexes just hold the primary key value on their leaves.
 Updates only affect the primary key btree.
 Unless of course, if you update the secondary index value(s) themselves.
-But the extra lookup has't hurt MySQL performance much.
+But the extra lookup has't hurt MySQL performance.

 [Uber migrated away from Postgres](https://www.uber.com/en-NO/blog/postgres-to-mysql-migration/) due to this.

-Plus, the heavier (and weirder) replication, the use of caches and a whole OS process per connection (solution: install `pgbouncer` everywhere) leaves a bitter taste.
+Plus, the heavier (and weirder) replication, the use of caches and a whole OS process per connection (solution: install `pgbouncer` everywhere) leaves a sour taste.

 ## The conclusion

 Is this enough to stop me from using it?
-Hell no. Sometimes, you gotta swallow somethoing whole.
+Hell no. Sometimes, you gotta swallow something whole.
 Then you can judge how it really tastes.

-I'm migrating some apps to Postgres but for smaller stuff I'm using SQLite.
+I'm migrating some apps to Postgres but for the small fish I'm using SQLite.
 It statically links as a library.
 Yes, storage is a single file that no one else can write into but it simplifies so much.
-And the performance is as good as it gets for a traditional relational system.
+And the performance is as good as it gets for a traditional relational storage.